MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/primary-tile-apis.md

 ---
-Description: You can programmatically pin your own app's primary tile to Start, just like you can pin secondary tiles.
+description: You can programmatically pin your own app's primary tile to Start, just like you can pin secondary tiles.
 And you can check whether it's currently pinned.
 title: Primary tile API's
 label: Primary tile API's
 template: detail.hbs